Epic Reuse Avoids Eco Abuse - Legal Reader

 Courtesy of a $5 million grant from the U.S. Department of Energy, researchers at Ohio University in Athens have figured out how to separate valuable carbon from coal waste products and use it to make building materials that are anticipated to be cheaper than comparable wood-based products, and with fewer emissions too (if you don’t count the original coal’s environmental cost, one assumes).
 Using legacy coal waste, a liability plentiful in Appalachia, to create a product in high demand across industries from construction to aerospace, is an absolute best-case scenario for the environment and the region.

 Defunct coal-burning power plants may also have a useful second life generating energy from renewables.
 Right now, there are over 600 decommissioned coal plants in the United States.
 They’re already connected to the power grid (and, frankly, already ugly), making them the easy option when locating a new power project.
-So far, Illinois is leading the way with epic reuse of dead coal plants, giving nine of them a clean(er) afterlife as solar farms and battery banks, while northeastern coastal states have turned their coal-burning properties into wind warms to harvest that cool ocean breeze.
+So far, Illinois is leading the way with epic reuse of dead coal plants, giving nine of them a clean(er) afterlife as solar farms and battery banks, while northeastern coastal states have turned their coal-burning properties into wind farms to harvest that cool ocean breeze.

 Even before the current shortages, upcycling edible by-products and waste from the food industry was in focus as a socially and ecologically sound growth opportunity.
 Take banana peels, for example.
 Previously, their highest use seemed to be in the compost pile, providing gardens across the globe with a useful burst of potassium and magnesium pulled from hot, tropical soils.
 Who knew that they would also be tasty in a sandwich?
 That’s the idea at the heart of ventures like Banana Business, a Dutch firm turning out “pulled peels,” a meat alternative marinated in proprietary spices and turned into fillings for wraps and salads.